syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 ---
 layout: post
-title: Add, Remove and Edit Annotations in Flutter PDF Viewer widget | Syncfusion
+title: Add, Remove, and Edit Annotations in Flutter PDF Viewer widget | Syncfusion
-description: Learn here all about adding, removing and editing annotations in a PDF document using the Syncfusion Flutter PDF Viewer (SfPdfViewer) widget and more.
+description: Learn here all about adding, removing, and editing annotations in a PDF document using the Syncfusion Flutter PDF Viewer (SfPdfViewer) widget and more.
 platform: Flutter
 control: SfPdfViewer
 documentation: ug